Fierce-Inc/eddy-catalog-generator/README.md

 # Eddy Catalog Generator

-A synthetic catalog generator for Fierce Evergreen Apparel that creates realistic product data using OpenAI and LangChain, ensuring all content aligns with the brand guide.
+A synthetic catalog generator that creates realistic product data using OpenAI and LangChain, ensuring all content aligns with the provided brand guide.

 ## 🎯 Overview